sigma67/spotify_to_ytmusic/README.md

 - creating a Play Music playlist from a text file
 - uploading local MP3s to Play Music

+**New:** YouTube Music support.
+Spotify playlists can now be transferred to YouTube Music thanks to [ytmusicapi](https://github.com/sigma67/ytmusicapi).
+Usage is identical to GoogleMusic.py, just use `python YouTube.py` with the same parameters.

 ## Requirements

 - Python 3 - https://www.python.org